 An Exhortation to Obedience

-1 Now, Israel, listen to the statutes and to the ordinances which I am teaching you and do them; that you may live, and go in and possess the land which the Lord, the God of your fathers, is giving you.
+1 Now, Israel, listen to the statutes and to the ordinances which I am teaching you and do them so that you may live and go in and possess the land which the Lord, the God of your fathers, is giving you.
 2 You shall not add to the word which I command you, neither shall you take away from it, that you may keep the commandments of the Lord your God which I am commanding you.

-5 I have taught you statutes and ordinances, even as the Lord my God commanded me, that you should do so in the middle of the land where you are going in to possess.
-6 Keep them, therefore, and do them; for this is your wisdom and your understanding in the sight of the people who shall hear all these statutes and say, “Surely this great nation is a wise and understanding people.”
+5 I have taught you statutes and ordinances, just as the Lord my God commanded me, that you should do so in the midst of the land where you are going in to possess.
+6 Keep them, therefore, and do them, for this is your wisdom and your understanding in the sight of the people who shall hear all these statutes and say, “Surely this great nation is a wise and understanding people.”

 7 For what great nation is there that has a god so near to them as the Lord our God who is near whenever we call on him?
 8 What great nation is there that has statutes and ordinances so righteous as all this law which I have set before you today?

 11 You came near and stood under the mountain.
 The mountain burned with fire to the very heart of the sky, with a heavy cloud of smoke and thick darkness.
-12 The Lord spoke to you out of the midst of the fire: you heard the sound of his voice and his words, but you saw no form; you only heard a voice.
+12 The Lord spoke to you from the midst of the fire: you heard the sound of his voice and his words, but you saw no form.
+You only heard a voice.
 13 He declared to you his covenant, which he commanded you to perform: the Ten Commandments.
 He wrote them on two stone tablets.
 14 The Lord commanded me at that time to teach you statutes and ordinances, that you might do them in the land where you are going over to possess.